protegeproject/owl2lpg/index.md

 | `DataRange`                | DataIntersectionOf<br />DataUnionOf<br />DataComplementOf<br />DataOneOf<br />DatatypeRestriction |

-#### 1.3.3 Reading the Node
+#### 1.3.3 Reading LPG Diagrams

-Some nodes will have a `type` property to represent the *kind* of OWL objects.
-For example, the figure below indicates that the Entity node represents the OWL Class entity.
-The 'Class' string is a *reserved keyword* in the specification.
+Nodes have a `type` property to represent their specific *kind* of OWL object.
+For example, the figure below depicts a generic OWL Entity node of specific type `Class`.
+The 'Class' string is a *reserved keyword* in this specification.

 <img src="images/node-class-type.png" alt="node-class-type" width="200;" />

-A node can have several keywords separated by a pipe (`|`) delimiter.
-For example, the figure below indicates that the Axiom node can be one of the object property characteristics.
+A node can be depicted with multiple possible keywords separated by a pipe (`|`) delimiter.
+For example, the figure below indicates that the Axiom node can have a value for the `type` property that is one of the listed values.

 <img src="images/node-many-types.png" alt="node-many-types" width="200" />

-Moreover, if the node has `'type' = any` then it means the value can be any keyword that the node can support.
-For example, the figure below indicates the Entity node can be any kind of OWL entities (i.e., Class, Data Property, Object Property, Annotation Property, Individual or Datatype).
+Moreover, if a node has a property `'type'='any'`, then it means that the value can be any specific type that the node supports.
+For example, the figure below indicates that the Entity node can be any type of OWL entity (i.e., Class, Data Property, Object Property, Annotation Property, Individual or Datatype).

 <img src="images/convention-type-any.png" alt="convention-type-any" width="500" />